The Discovery Outpost was introduced in Discovery version 12.0. The following are some answers to commonly asked questions about the Outpost. |

 This article completes the BMC Discovery Outpost FAQs available at the official Discovery documentation.

-What are the most pertinent benefits of Outposts compared to proxies ?
+(On prem) What are the most pertinent benefits of Outposts compared to scanners/proxies ?
 Replacing a group of scanners/proxies by a group of outposts reduces the maintenance efforts.
 For example, scanners will require individual TKU (Technology Knowledge Update) and OSU (OS Upgrade) upgrades, not outposts.
 Proxies will require to be upgraded manually too.
 Whereas by default outposts will automatically be updated.
 Using a group of outposts should also consume less hardware than a group of scanners/proxies.
 It is simpler to deploy/monitor/maintain/manage N outposts behind a firewall compared to deploy 1 scanner and N proxies.
 Finally, a group of outposts requires less open ports compared to a group of scanners/proxies.

-What are the most pertinent differences between Outposts and proxies ?
-Proxies can only scan windows ip.
+(On prem) What are the most pertinent differences between Outposts and proxies ?
+Proxies can only scan windows IP.
 Outposts can scan everything.
 Proxies can't have their own credentials.
 Outposts can.
 Proxies are not password protected.
 Outposts are.
 Proxies can't have their own credential broker settings.
 Outposts can.
 Proxy upgrades are manual.
 Outposts upgrades are automated.
 Proxies can't manage scopes.
 Outposts can.
 It could be easier to open the Outpost default port (443) compared to the proxy ports (4321, 4323)

 Is it mandatory to use Outposts ?
 In Saas, yes.
-On prem, no.
+On prem, no. Scans can also be done from the appliance and from proxies

-Can a scanner be replaced by an Outpost ?
-Yes.
+(On prem) How many outposts should be used to replace 1 scanner?
 Yet in some situations it can be a 1:1 ratio, but in others It may require more than 1 outpost.

-Can a consolidator be replaced by an Outpost ?
+(On prem) Can a consolidator be replaced by an Outpost ?
 No.

 Can Outposts use an existing Windows Proxy?
 No. Outposts have a built-in proxy (and may create their own additional built-in outpost proxy services after adding Active Directory credentials).

 How is the outpost load balanced?
 The system can balance load across Outposts in a limited/static way.
-It initially balances the load, but after that, the scans with "anything suitable" keeps re-using the same outposts that used to successfully scan each ip until:
+It initially balances the load, but after that, the scans with "anything suitable" keeps re-using the same outposts that used to successfully scan each IP until:

-In the other cases, even if the scan fails, even if the reused outpost is down, the ip won't be assigned to another outpost.
+In the other cases, even if the scan fails, even if the reused outpost is down, the IP won't be assigned to another outpost.

 Can two Outposts be installed on the same Windows Server?
 No. A second installation will just override/replace the existing outpost.